Sokoliem/advanced-web-tools/README.md

-# Claude MCP Scaffold
+# Advanced Web Tools

-A scaffold for Claude's Model Control Protocol (MCP) with advanced web browsing capabilities.
+An MCP server that provides advanced web interaction and browser automation capabilities for Claude and other AI assistants.

 ## Overview